lezhnev74/go-iterators/README.md

 Compound iterators

 Unary:

 - `ClosingIterator` adds custom Closing logic on top of another iterator
 - `BatchingIterator` buffers internal iterator and returns slices of values
 - `FilteringIterator` filters values from internal iterator
 - `MappingIterator` maps values from the inner iterator

 Binary:

 - `SortedSelectingIterator` combines 2 sorted iterators into a single sorted iterator.
 - `UniqueSelectingIterator` The same as `SelectingIterator` but removes duplicates.
 - `DiffIterator` returns all from the first iterator that is not present in the second

+N-ary:

+- `MergingIterator` combines N sorted iterator and allows merging of equal values.
+Merging and Cmp funcs must be provided.

 ## Design notes